Andrey2470T/irrlicht_redo/README.md

 * Support of OpenGL 3.1+ and ES 2.0+ with using their new features.
 * Low-level graphics API representing the abstraction wrappers over OpenGL.
 * Much more flexible and readable comparing to the original, free from the the messed and invent-biked code.
-* Support of SDL2_image for reading/writing images.
+* Support of SDL2_image for reading/writing images, SDL2_ttf for loading TrueType fonts.
 * Doesn't expose the GUI, Mesh loaders and Scene interfaces anymore (later they will be integrated to the MT itself).

 Build